Must-be-Ash/piggy/read.md

-# CryptoCoffee - Crypto Donation Platform
+# PiggyBack - Crypto Donation Platform

 A decentralized "Buy Me a Coffee" clone that allows creators to accept cryptocurrency donations in any token across multiple blockchains.
 Built with Next.js, Dynamic.xyz SDK, and modern Web3 technologies.

 ## 🎯 Project Overview

-CryptoCoffee enables anyone to create a personalized donation page where supporters can send crypto tips using any token in their wallet.
+PiggyBack enables anyone to create a personalized donation page where supporters can send crypto tips using any token in their wallet.
 The platform is completely non-custodial - donations go directly from supporter to creator without any intermediaries.

 ### Key Value Propositions